-In the second stage, we examine whether being contaminated by neonicotinoid pesticide would increase disease loads in apiaries.
-We ran two sets of specifications for the commonly identified diseases: Nosema and Varroa.
-For Nosema, we first ran a simple regression with binary variable indicating the contamination status of apiaries and month quadratic trend.
-Then, we included year and region fixed effects and other control variables.
-According to the results, when foraging and weather are controlled for, an apiary that is contaminated by neonics tend to have about 0.41 million spores per bee higher in Nosema loads than one that is not contaminated.
-Since Nosema is one of the indicators for bee health, this result suggests that an apiary contaminated by neonics tend to have higher morbidity rate.
+In the second stage, we examine whether being contaminated by neonicotinoids is associated with an increase in disease loads.
+We run two sets of specifications for the commonly identified diseases: Nosema and Varroa.
+For Nosema, we first run a simple regression with binary variable indicating the contamination status of apiaries and month quadratic time trend to capture the fact that nosema is often highest earlier in the year.
+Then, we include year and region fixed effects and other control variables.
+According to the results, when foraging and weather are controlled for, an apiary that is contaminated by neonics tends to have about 0.41 million spores per bee higher in Nosema loads than one that is not contaminated.
+Since Nosema is one of the indicators for bee health, this result suggests that apiaries contaminated by neonics tend to have higher morbidity rates.

 We ran the same regressions with mites loads as the outcome variable.
 When year and region fixed effects are controlled for, results suggest an insignificantly negative correlation between neonic contamination and mites loads.